-Protective pads and garments are by far the most common urinary incontinence and overactive bladder products out there, and they include a broad range of sizes, absorbencies, styles, and colors.
-The most common urinary incontinence products include:
+Protective pads and garments are by far the most common products available.
+They come in a broad range of sizes, absorbencies, styles, and colors.
+The most common ones include:

 Absorbent pads.
-They're disposable and fit inside your underwear.
-Designed for women and men, incontinence pads are kept in place with adhesive strips.
-They trap 8 or more ounces of urine and keep it away from the skin, while also blocking odor.
-They can be changed throughout the day.
+They're disposable and designed for women and men.
+Adhesive strips hold them inside your underwear.
+They trap 8 or more ounces of urine and keep it away from your skin.
+They also block odor and can be changed throughout the day.

-Adult panties and briefs are much like everyday cloth underwear for women and men, but include a waterproof liner and built-in cloth pad that can absorb 10 or more ounces of urine.
-Reusable, washable, and typically available in a range of colors, adult panties and briefs come in day styles, as well as overnight styles, which are designed to contain more urine.
-Like absorbent pads, adult underwear for urinary incontinence is designed to be absorbent, keep moisture from your skin, and control odor.
+Incontinence panties and briefs look a lot like everyday underwear for women and men.
+But they include a waterproof liner and built-in cloth pad that can absorb 10 or more ounces of urine.
+They are reusable, washable, and typically available in a range of colors.
+You can get day styles as well as overnight ones, which are designed to hold more urine.
+Like pads, this underwear is designed to be absorbent, to keep moisture from your skin, and to control odor.

-Adult diapers are a very common incontinence product and come in lots of styles.
-Some look similar to (and pull on and off like) elastic-banded underwear, but are designed to be disposable; others tape on at the sides like conventional diapers.
-Adult diapers come in a range of colors and absorbencies, including those for day (lighter protection) and overnight (heavier protection).
+Disposable underwear comes in lots of styles.
+Some look similar to (and pull on and off like) elastic-banded underwear but are designed to be disposable.
+Others have tape on the sides so they are adjustable and can be easily removed.
+They come in a range of colors as well as day and overnight versions.

 Protective underpads are disposable or reusable flat pads with an absorbent layer on one side and a moisture barrier on the other.
-In sizes designed to cover mattresses, chairs, or other furniture, these incontinence products help protect furnishings against urine leaks.
-Some pads offer anti-bacterial and anti-fungal finishes and adhesive strips to keep the pads secure.
-They also come available in a range of absorbencies.
+They protect mattresses, chairs, or other furniture from urine leaks.
+Some have antibacterial and antifungal finishes and adhesive strips to keep them in place.
+They also come in a range of absorbencies.

-Plastic pants fit over your regular undergarments and help protect against mild to moderate urinary incontinence leaks.
+Plastic pants fit over your regular undergarments and help protect against mild to moderate leaks.

-Pelvic floor training devices can help enhance pelvic floor exercises, also known as Kegels.
-Pelvic floor training devices are designed to help you strengthen and control your sphincter muscles -- the muscles you clench when you're trying to hold in urine.
+Use these products when you do Kegel exercises, which help strengthen and control the muscles you clench when you try to hold in urine.
 While you don't need external devices to perform Kegels, you may find they help enhance your workout.